MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputkeyboardsource_getkeystate_1676715341.md

 ## -returns

-The flags indicating the current state of the supplied virtual-key at the time of the current input message.
+The flags indicating the state of the supplied virtual-key at the time of the input message currently being processed

 > [!NOTE]
 > All keys support the `Locked` state (not just the standard **Caps Lock** and **Num Lock** keys).